MicrosoftDocs/xamarin-docs/docs/android/internals/architecture.md

 be explicitly freed by calling [Java.Lang.Object.Dispose()](https://developer.xamarin.com/api/member/Java.Lang.Object.Dispose/).
-Unlike managed callable wrappers, *great care* should be taken before disposing of such instances, as *Dispose()*ing of the instance will break the mapping between the Java instance (an instance of an Android Callable Wrapper) and the managed instance.
+Unlike managed callable wrappers, *great care* should be taken before disposing of such instances, as *Dispose()*-ing of the instance will break the mapping between the Java instance (an instance of an Android Callable Wrapper) and the managed instance.